heng2j/multigrid/HW2.md

 - Feel free to experiment with various arguments in [`multigrid/scripts/train_ppo_cleanrl.py`](multigrid/scripts/train_ppo_cleanrl.py) to familiarize yourself with this training script, its parameters, and the significance of the command line outputs.

 #### Notes:
 1. We only utilize the CleanRL PPO implementation in the first three main tasks of HW2.
-However, it offers a clean and straightforward way to grasp the ins and outs of the algorithms.
+However, it offers a clean and straightforward way to grasp the ins and outs of the algorithm.
 2. It's beneficial to explore other PPO implementations in CleanRL's official repository.
 For example:
     - [ppo_atari.py](https://github.com/vwxyzjn/cleanrl/blob/master/cleanrl/ppo_atari.py)
     - [ppo_atari_lstm.py](https://github.com/vwxyzjn/cleanrl/blob/master/cleanrl/ppo_atari_lstm.py)